jtuchscherer/denver-logging-talk/logging.md

 ## Loggregator History

-Note:
+  1. Stream for all app logs
-  1. streaming pipe for all app logs
+  3. Addition of metrics
-  3. adding app metrics
+  5. Introdcution of scalable syslog drain system
-  2. adding component metrics
+  4. Move from UDP to gRPC for transport and mTLS
-  4. moving from UDP to gRPC for transport and mTLS
+  5. Introdcution of even more scalable syslog drain system

 ---